RobbieHolland/SpecialistVLMs/README.md

 #### Data availability

 Both imaging datasets are currently being curated and maintained by the Vienna Reading Center on behalf of the PINNACLE consortium.
-The data will be made available to once the PINNACLE study concludes in 2026.
+The data will be made available once the PINNACLE study concludes in 2026.

 #### Dependencies